Sahara Diaries, Part 6: The Lows and the Highs

 This is the final part of a six-part series on our camel trek in the Moroccoan Sahara.
 To read the full story, please click here.

-6 thoughts on “Sahara Diaries, Part 6: The Lows and the Highs
+6 responses to “Sahara Diaries, Part 6: The Lows and the Highs”

 Love Soup